 You should evaluate both faces of cabinet-grade plywood before selecting it.
 The plywood’s reverse side won’t be seen in some contexts, such as the outer shell of a dresser.

-For consistency’s sake, it’s best to source the plywood from the same factory when working on a construction project.
+For consistency’s sake, my advice is to source the plywood from the same factory when working on a construction project.

 Is Buying Cabinet-Graded Plywood Worth it?